Sarp-Archive/SmallBasic-GuessTheNumber/bin/README.md

-# BIN file for Windows x64
+# BIN files for Windows x64